hashicorp/dev-portal/src/content/certifications/README.md

 The content for the landing page hero is managed in [content/certifications/landing.json](/src/content/certifications/landing.json).

+### Program Summaries

+The `programSummaryOrder` array allows authors to control which programs are summarized on the landing page, and in what order those summaries appear.
+The content for program summaries on the landing page is driven by [content for each Program Page](#program-pages).

+### FAQs

+The content for the landing page's FAQ content is managed in [content/certifications/landing-faq.mdx](/src/content/certifications/landing-faq.mdx).
+FAQs are derived from this MDX file by extracting title text and content from each `## Heading Two` section.

 ## Program Pages

 Program pages at `/certifications/<slug>` are rendered based on the `<slug>.json` files present in the [content/certifications/programs](/src/content/certifications/programs) directory.